 Hi Bold Bakers!

-Bigger Bolder Baking is 2 years old today so we are celebrating with this impressive Vanilla Birthday Cake recipe.
-Every Bold Baker needs a Master Recipe for Vanilla Birthday Cake with Vanilla Buttercream Frosting.
-It is a must have in your repertoire.
+Every Bold Baker needs a Master Vanilla Birthday Cake recipe with Vanilla Buttercream Frosting.
+A vanilla cake recipe is a must have in your repertoire.
 I promise you this cake recipe will never fail you and you will have it for years to come.

 I know my strengths as a baker and cake decorating is not one of them.
 So what I do is use the simplest technique to get over-the-top results like this beautiful Birthday Cake covered in sprinkles.